ravewebdev/resource-tracker/readme.txt

 = How should I use this block? =

-= How can I report issues or suggest improvements? = Feel free to create an issue or PR in the [Github repo here](https://github.com/ravewebdev/usage-tracker).
+= How can I report issues or suggest improvements? = Feel free to create an issue or PR in the [Github repo here](https://github.com/ravewebdev/resource-tracker).

 == Screenshots ==

 == Changelog ==
 = 1.0.0 =
-Added: Create Usage Tracker block.
+Added: Create Resource Tracker block.